Constructing Algorithmic Authority: How Multi-Channel Networks (MCNs) Govern Live-Streaming Labor in China: Findings: Labor Management as a Result of MCNs’ Discursive Construction of Algorithms (RQ2)

 As discussed in the previous \autoref{external}, MCNs interpret opaque and unstable platform algorithms by translating them into simplified rules and actionable advice.
-These interpretations are not neutral; they serve specific organizational interests by creating the illusion that algorithmic success can be achieved through discipline, effort, and optimization.
-In this section, we show how such interpretations do not simply circulate as loose theories.
-They are systematically leveraged to shape how streamers work, behave, and evaluate themselves.
+These interpretations serve specific organizational interests by creating the illusion that algorithmic success can be achieved through discipline, effort, and optimization.
+In this section, we show how such interpretations are systematically leveraged into labor management to shape how streamers work and evaluate themselves.

 One major way this happens is through the transformation of speculative ideas about the algorithm into moral labor expectations.
-Beliefs such as “the algorithm rewards long hours” or “visual quality guarantees recommendations” are framed not as possibilities, but as certainties.
-These claims are repeatedly emphasized in onboarding materials, group chat guidance, and informal coaching, where they gain authority as commonsense truths.
+Beliefs such as “the algorithm rewards long hours” or “visual quality guarantees recommendations” are framed as certainties.
+These claims are repeatedly emphasized in on-boarding materials, group chat guidance, and informal coaching, where they gain authority as commonsense truths.
 Over time, they become internalized by streamers as standards of professional conduct.

-This process marks the point where algorithmic interpretation becomes algorithmic governance.
 Instead of merely helping streamers understand how the platform might work, MCNs use these beliefs to define how streamers should behave.
-The burden of visibility is shifted entirely onto the individual: if streamers are not being recommended, it is because they are not working hard enough, not investing enough, or not attractive or expressive enough.
+The burden of visibility is shifted entirely onto the individual: if streamers are not being recommended, it is because they are not working hard enough, not investing enough on equipments, or not physically attractive or expressive enough, i.e., transforming the responsibility onto individual efforts.
 L6 recalled: \textit{“The MCNs I contacted told me I only needed to stream every day.
 Just show up, and the algorithm will recognize you.
 I thought, okay, then it’s just about effort.”}

 This framing naturalizes structural opacity as personal failure.
 M2 explained: \textit{“Most streamers think it’s their fault.
 That’s what keeps them going.
 They keep chasing that moment when the algorithm ‘notices’ them.”} Even when outcomes do not improve, many streamers continue to blame themselves.
-L7 described her own response: \textit{“They said if I streamed every day and did more facial expressions, I’d get algorithmic recommendations.
+L7 described his own response: \textit{“They said if I streamed every day with more positive emotions expressions, I’d get algorithmic recommendations.
 So I smile even when I’m exhausted, because maybe today is the day the algorithm sees me.”}